 Following is a description of the two key strategies.
 These strategies provide concrete direction for addressing the major issues facing Prince of Wales Fort NHSC and focus efforts and resources towards achieving the vision.

 The first key strategy, Enriching the Visitor Experience, focuses on using the setting and the stories to develop and offer previously untapped opportunities.

 The second key strategy, Engaging Others - Positioning Prince of Wales Fort NHSC in a Broader Context, focuses on expanding the site’s role from a local attraction to an important site within the family of national historic sites managed by Canada, within Canada’s history and within the worldwide community of fortifications.

-Both of these strategies build on work that has been carried out during the implementation of the 2000 Prince of Wales Fort NHSC Management Plan.
+Both of these strategies build on work that has been carried out during the implementation of the 2000 Prince of Wales Fort NHS Management Plan.

 Area management approach

 Associated with the two key strategies are three area management approaches.
 Prince of Wales Fort NHSC is comprised of three very distinct locations, with each site providing different opportunities for facilitating the visitor experience and public outreach education.
 Since different management strategies are required to make progress at each of the sites, an area approach based on each of the locations – Prince of Wales Fort, Cape Merry Battery and Sloop Cove – will be most effective.
 Heritage resource protection, heritage presentation and education activities will differ at each of the locations.